I’ve been told we have a lot of toys…

 Why I love it: Honestly, how could I create a list of preschool toys and not include Thomas the Tank Engine?!
-Thomas was such an quintesential part of my oldest son’s childhood–he may never love a gift more than the Thomas the Tank Engine track set he received for his 3rd birthday!
+Thomas was such a quintessential part of my oldest son’s childhood–he may never love a gift more than the Thomas the Tank Engine track set he received for his 3rd birthday!
 We still have the track; we still have the trains…I will never get rid of this toy!
 So much good playing (learning) happens when building the track.
 It fosters creativity, problem solving, fine motor skills, and language development.
 The exact track we purchased 19 years ago is no longer available–but this one (not an official Thomas track) includes a giant mountain just like our favorite set.
 And of course–don’t forget to add Thomas!
-Kids love his friendly face–now my 6 year old son and 3 year old twin daughters make stories up about Thomas and his friends!
+Kids love his friendly face and make up fantastic stories about Thomas and his friends!
 As a side note, we went years without having a train table–they are nice, but not necessary.
 I find that kids tend to get wild with their track building, and the creations may not always fit on the table!
 (Recommended Age: 3-8 years)

 Why I love them: I love wooden blocks–especially ones that are unstained and larger in size.
 They are easy for kids to manipulate and provide open-ended play options.
 Younger children will enjoy the simple thrill of building.
 Later, kids use the blocks to create houses, beds, chairs and tables, ramps, and highways for their favorite toys.
 Blocks make a great gift for both boys and girls and are an excellent educational toy choice for a family gift to be shared.
 (Recommended Ages: 3-8 years)